Vanille-N/meander.typ/README.md

 # Meander
 _Text threading and image wrap-around for Typst._

-`meander` provides a core function `reflow` to segment a page and wrap content around images.
+`meander` provides a core function `reflow` to segment pages and wrap content around images.

 <!-- @scrybe(not version; panic Please specify a version number) -->
 <!-- @scrybe(if publish; grep https; grep {{version}}) -->